Racetrack Fixed Field Accelerator with pulsed quadrupoles for variable energy extraction: Beam stability analysis

-The first optimization step is to adjust the edge angle as well as the average field index $k$ of (m1) in order to ensure enough strong focusing and avoid the crossing of integer and half integer resonances.
-The main idea is that the bare lattice, i.e. without any added time-varying element, be stable in order to characterize its beam optics and to mitigate the associated risks as part of the construction process.
-The parameters of the test lattice are listed in \mbox{Table \ref{tab:table1}.} Note that only the exit edge angle of (m1) is optimized since it has the largest impact on reducing the tune excursion mainly in the vertical plane.
+The stability analysis is part of the optimization process: the first step is to adjust the edge angle as well as the average field index $k$ of (m1) in order to ensure enough strong focusing and avoid the crossing of integer and half integer resonances.
+The main idea is that the bare lattice, i.e. without any added time-varying elements, be stable in order to characterize its beam optics.
+As shown in \cite{johnstone}, a tune-stabilised lattice can be achieved by employing the edge focusing which occurs when the particle orbit is non perpendicular to the entrance and/or exit faces of the magnet.
+In the current design, only the exit edge angle of (m1) is optimized since it has the largest impact on reducing the tune excursion.
+The entrance edge angle of (m1) has a limited impact on the tunes since all incoming orbits overlap at that location.
+The parameters of the test lattice are listed in Table \ref{tab:table1}:

+In summary, the transverse tunes of the optimized lattice are shown in \mbox{fig \ref{tune0}} where one can see that the integer and half integer resonances are avoided.
+The effect of the edge angle is mainly dominant for the higher energies (left hand side of the plot).
+The tunes were computed by performing a discrete Fourier transform on the particle coordinates stored turn after turn and choosing the maximum amplitude from that to be the cell tune. \mbox{A second} approach consists in computing the transfer matrices at various energies by tracking paraxial rays around each closed orbit.
+The tunes are then determined from the trace of the matrix and a comparison of both results is shown in \mbox{fig \ref{tune0}.}

+Next, the periodic lattice functions as a function of the energy are computed at the location of the straight sections (point A in fig \ref{racetrack}).
+As shown in \mbox{fig \ref{beta}}, the lattice functions vary smoothly with the energy and the dispersion function is reduced to the mm level.